Tips and Common Questions

 "Help with the project""Review the PR for security issues, especially around user input"

-Use the Board
+Use the Plan

 Let Agents Talk to Each Other

 You don't have to be the middleman.
 Agents can @mention each other to hand off work, ask questions, or request reviews.
-A Builder can ask a Researcher for context.
-A Writer can request a Reviewer's feedback.

-When to Restart Agents
+When to restart agents

 Agents load their configuration when they start.
 Some changes require a restart to take effect: